HusnainAliOfficial/Flutter/Ai_Base_App/README.md

 - Generate Chat
 - Text to Speech
 - Speech to text
+## what you need to change
+-File ib/firebase/firebase.dart
+-in  this file you need to write down your firebase creditional
 ## Data base
 - Firebase is use for store Creditional
 - in Firebase Authentication and firebase firesotre and storage is used